junaid-malim/SpringApp_MySQL_1toMany/README.md

 # springapp_mysql_1to_many
-1:many Relation Database using Spring
+1:Many Relation DB using CRUD in spring boot